kubernetes/enhancements/keps/sig-cli/20190805-kubectl-debug.md

 #### Modify Application Image by Copy

-If a users specify a `--container`, then they are instructing `kubectl debug` to create a copy of the target pod with a new image for one of the containers.
+If a user specifies a `--container`, then they are instructing `kubectl debug` to create a copy of the target pod with a new image for one of the containers.

 ```